hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808830v1-silicon-minds-versus-human-hearts-the-wisdom-of-crowds-beats-the-wis.md

 ---
 layout: default
-title: Silicon Minds versus Human Hearts: The Wisdom of Crowds Beats the Wisdom of AI in Emotion Recognition
+title: "Silicon Minds versus Human Hearts: The Wisdom of Crowds Beats the Wisdom of AI in Emotion Recognition"
 ---

 # Silicon Minds versus Human Hearts: The Wisdom of Crowds Beats the Wisdom of AI in Emotion Recognition